Couple arrested after stealing puppies from pet store in Scranton

 The duo allegedly broke a window and stole the dogs from a business called Puppies on Oak Street.

-They got away with multiple dogs including a Husky, Shiba Inu, and a Labradoodle.
+They got away with multiple dogs, including a Husky, Shiba Inu, and a Labradoodle.

 Officials say the retail value of the puppies was nearly $15,000.